 Repeating Lies Until They are True: a review of “Strange Magic” by Syd Moore

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Strange Magic by Syd Moore is a great escapist read if you are looking for something light in these overwhelming times.
-I picked up this copy in Zurich, and I was drawn … Continue reading
+I picked up this copy in Zurich, and I was drawn to the cover and the prospect of a witchy tale.
+The plot centres on Rosie Strange who has just inherited her grandfather’s “Essex … Continue reading

 A Review of “The Dead Wife’s Handbook”: Moving through grief with the aid of fiction

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 I bought this book in the first few months after arriving in Switzerland at the giant English bookshop, that used to be located on the Bahnhofstrasse in Zurich.
-I was so intrigued … Continue reading
+I was so intrigued by the idea of a dead person narrating a book.
+The dead couldn’t talk.
+I tried to read the first chapter of the … Continue reading

 John Lanchester’s “The Wall”: climate change, building walls, and the world’s future